Latest news:

 The 10 quotes below are updated every few minutes and elephant word-clouds are recalculated regularly based on your new survey entries.
 You have to refresh the page or revisit us every so often to see the changed content.

-humor (April, 2020)
+Joie de vivre.
+(April, 2020)

 Not do much an exploitation as such, but discounting I see amongst hotels in Japan will not save the industry as it causes the Prisoner's Dilemma.
 Everyone could suffer as a result.
 (April, 2020)